-- STEP 3 Place a block or a jack under the front of the frame so that both wheels are off the ground. - STEP 4 Remove stock shocks from the vehicle.
-Note location of spacers, etc. Save the bolts, nuts, washers, etc., as you will use these with your new FLOAT X EVOL Airshox.
+- STEP 1 Place a block or a jack under the front of the frame so that both wheels are off the ground. - STEP 2 Remove the stock shocks from the vehicle.
+Note location of spacers, etc. Save the bolts, nuts, washers, etc., as you will use these with your new FLOAT X EVOLs. - STEP 3 Using the stock hardware, bolt the FLOAT X EVOL shocks into the A-arm bottom mount first.
+With the bottom bolt in, lift the suspension until the holes in the top shock reducers and the top shock mount align.
+Install the top bolt.